BDC Hamburger Icon

 1. Set up a business bank account.

-The first step to self-funding your business is opening a separate bank account, typically a business checking account.
-Separating your personal funds from your business funds protects your assets, especially if you’re using your personal funds to finance your business.
+The first step in self-funding your business is to open a separate bank account, typically a business checking account.
+Separating your personal funds from your business funds protects your assets, especially if you’re using your personal funds to fund your business.

 TipBottom line

-There are several checking account options, but look for an account that enables online bill pay, doesn’t require a minimum balance, and won’t charge for overdrafts.
+There are several business checking account options, but look for an account that enables online bill pay, doesn’t require a minimum balance and won’t charge for overdrafts.

 Once your business checking account is open, consider your potential sources of funds to help finance your business.
-While there are several options to pursue, each avenue carries certain risks because you’re relying on your personal assets to fund your company.
-If you’re having trouble deciding which funding option is best, create a pros and cons list to objectively assess the potential benefits and liabilities associated with each one.
+While there are several options to pursue, each carries certain risks because you’re relying on your personal assets to fund your company.
+If you’re having trouble deciding which funding option is best, create a list of the pros and cons to objectively assess the potential benefits and liabilities of each one.

-• Asking friends and family.
-Once you’ve reviewed your assets, ask your closest friends and family whether they’d be willing to financially support your business either as a gift, for an equitable stake in the company, or as a loan with flexible repayment terms.
+• Friends and family: Once you’ve reviewed your assets, ask your closest friends and family whether they’d be willing to financially support your business as a gift, for an equitable stake in the company or as a loan with flexible repayment terms.

-• Crowdfunding.
-Crowdfunding is a relatively new way to finance a startup, but several businesses have successfully done so in recent years.
-There are two ways to crowdfund your business: Ask for cash from general backers or earn the funds through product presales.
-Product presales are the more common avenue to crowdfund because funders are rewarded for their contributions with a bonus gift or discount in addition to being one of the first to receive your product(s).
+• Crowdfunding: Crowdfunding is a relatively new way to finance a startup, but several businesses have successfully done so in recent years.
+There are two ways to crowdfund your business: ask for cash from general backers or earn the funds through product presales.
+Offering product presales is the more common method because funders are rewarded for their contributions with a bonus gift or discount in addition to being one of the first to receive your product(s).

 3. Transfer your personal funds.